23 October 2008

 3. The same evidence that shows that the global financial (dis)order

-supported by the International Monetary Fund, the World Bank and other
+supported by the International Monetary Fund IMF

 institutions serves no other purpose than – via conditionalities - the